skiadas/cloud-cv-challenge/notes/python-multiple-constructors.md

 ## Using @classmethod to provide multiple constructors

 Class methods receive the class itself as a first parameter, rather than an object.
 They can then rely on calling the constructor themselves.
 This seems viable for my use case, so I will attempt to move the table-creation method there.

+This worked rather smoothly.
+I now have a `dbtable.create` method for when I need to actually create the table (namely in my tests).
+I will keep reading to see the other approaches though.

+## Using @singledispatchmethod

+This decorator allows us to turn a method into a "generic single dispatch method", meaning that it will dispatch to different other methods based on the type of its argument.
+It is available in the `functools` package.

+This requires some awkward tooling. first you need a method annotated with @singledispatchmethod.
+Then you need to use that method as a decorator like `@generic_method.register(str)` to implement the method that works when the first argument is of type string.

+So the first fundamental limitation, beyond the awkward syntax, is that this only dispatches on type, which isn't exactly what I was looking for.
+It also only dispatches on one parameter.
+Definitely not a fan of this technique.